mozilla/ichnaea/docs/metrics.rst

 API-key counters
 ----------------

-Several families of counter exist based on API keys.
+Several families of counters exist based on API keys.
 These have the prefixes:

   - ``geolocate.api_key.*``
   - ``search.api_key.*``